gatsbyjs/gatsby/docs/tutorial/building-a-theme.md

 In this tutorial, you'll learn how to build a theme plugin for Gatsby.
 This tutorial is meant as a written companion to the [Gatsby Theme Authoring Egghead course](https://egghead.io/courses/gatsby-theme-authoring). **Note:** The video instructions are slightly outdated at times, thus the written instructions here are the source of truth.

-## Set up yarn workspaces
+## Set up pnpm workspaces

-In this section, you'll learn how to structure folders and configure yarn workspaces to develop Gatsby themes.
+In this section, you'll learn how to structure folders and configure pnpm workspaces to develop Gatsby themes.
 You'll create two workspaces, `gatsby-theme-events` and `site`.

 In this example, `gatsby-theme-events` will be a dependency of `site` so you'll run `site` to see everything working.